varnishcache/varnish-cache/doc/sphinx/reference/vcl-probe.rst

     .expect_close = false;

-Note that probing takes more time when backend does not close the connection.
-Even when ``expect_close`` is set to ``false``, probe will still wait until timeout is reached before processing the response.
+Warning: when the backend does not close the connection, setting ``expect_close`` to ``false`` makes probe tasks wait until they time out before inspecting the response.

 Attribute ``.timeout``
 ----------------------